crgeee/ore-vue/README.md

-# ore
+# ore (ongoing reporting tool) for gitlab

-> An A2D reporting tool for git.grid.
+> This is a VueJS based gitlab reporting tool that teams can use to view different types of data.

 ## Build Setup